Mon - Fri: 6:30am - 6:00pm

 • Getting too close to parked cars when driving along a street.
 You should aim to be at least 1.5 metres from the cars if possible.

 • Failing to give way to a pedestrian in a situation where the pedestrian has ‘right of way’.
 If the pedestrian has ‘right of way’ and can safely step onto the road, you must attempt to make eye contact and wait for them to cross the road.
 If it’s a ‘stand-off’ situation where the pedestrian refuses to proceed despite being able to safely cross the road, you should advise the assessor that from your perspective you can’t proceed without breaking the law.
-Don’t ever take the law into your own hands or you will likely fail
+Don’t ever take the law into your own hands or you may fail

 • Waving a pedestrian onto the road!
 DON’T DO IT – EVER!
 It must be completely the pedestrian’s own decision to step onto the road after making their own safety assessment.
 Waving them onto the road could put the pedestrian into serious danger.
 There have been recent TV campaigns encouraging courtesy to other road users – but this should NEVER extend to waving a pedestrian onto the road!!
 It must be the pedestrian’s own decision to put themselves into potential danger!